e-dergachev/js-kitty-cooking/README.md

 It currently runs on https://js-kitty-cooking.herokuapp.com

-The database itself and the entries that are used to populate it aren't included into this repository.
 To use populateDB.js script the entries should follow the following pattern:

     [{
         name: "Soft Boiled Eggs",